 -- Tony Cascarino stated in his autobiography that he was adopted and should not have been qualified for the team based upon the "grandfather rule".
 For this team, it did not matter.
 He played for Ireland and he satisfied my requirement.

 -- Patsy Gallacher only played once for the FAI at the age of 41 because FAI national team did not exist during his prime.
 Since he was capped at least once by FAI, he is eligible for this team.
 However, should I include him into this all-time team by playing just a single cap?
-Tony Cascarino had done more things for FAI national team.
+I was choosing between him and Tony Cascarino.
+Cascarino had done more things for the national team.
 He played over 80 times and went to the World Cup Finals, twice.
-For now, I am keeping Patsy Gallacher.

 -- I have written a lot about Tony Cascarino.
 I attended Ireland's matches before.
 He was a star at those matches.
 So I do have a soft spot for him.

 -- From 1973 to 1980, Johnny Giles was the player-manager for national team.
 I never heard of a player-manager for the national team.

 -- Damien Duff had a great World Cup Finals.
 His contribution to the biggest stage was a factor.